College & Career Center

 AHS College & Career Pathways Information Sessions

-Community colleges offer an array of professional training programs in fields such as Mechanics, Electronics, Health Care, Culinary Arts, Graphic Design and more!
-Students can also complete general education credits and then transfer to a four-year university to complete a bachelor’s degree.
-The Oregon Promise, our state’s grant to make community college affordable for all Oregon grads, will also be discussed.
+Thursday, November 7 - Community College Opportunities, Professional Trade School & Apprenticeship Pathways: Community colleges offer an extensive array of professional training programs in fields such as Mechanics, Electronics, Culinary Arts, Massage Therapy, Dental Hygiene, Physical Therapy, Graphic Design and more!
+Students can also complete general education credits at a community college, receive a two-year A.A or A.S degree and then transfer to a four-year university to complete a bachelor’s degree.
+We will also discuss professional career schools, apprenticeship programs, and the Oregon Promise, our state’s grant to make community college affordable for all Oregon grads.

 ASPIRE at AHS